 Simple English definitions for legal terms

-Read a random definition: chapter-surfing
+Read a random definition: right of election

 Term: CAUSA JACTITATIONIS MARITAGII